greenelab/deep-review/manuscript.md

 Successful approaches to date in this domain have sidestepped this challenge by making methodological choices that either reduce the need for labeled examples or that use transformations to training data to increase the number of times it can be used before overfitting occurs.
 For example, the unsupervised and semi-supervised methods that we have discussed reduce the need for labeled examples [@5x3uMSKi].
 The anchor and learn framework [@A9JeoGV8] uses expert knowledge to identify high-confidence observations from which labels can be inferred.
-The strategies of adversarial training mentioned above can reduce overfitting, if transformations are available that preserve the meaningful content of the data while transforming irrelevant features [@Xxb4t3zO].
+If transformations are available that preserve the meaningful content of the data, the adversarial and augmented training techniques discussed above can reduce overfitting.
-While adversarial training examples can be easily imagined for certain methods that operate on images, it is more challenging to figure out what an equivalent transformation would be for a patient's clinical test results.
+While these can be easily imagined for certain methods that operate on images, it is more challenging to figure out equivalent transformations for a patient's clinical test results.
-Consequently, it may be hard to employ adversarial training examples with other applications.
+Consequently, it may be hard to employ such training examples with other applications.
 Finally, approaches that transfer features can also help use valuable training data most efficiently.
 Rajkomar et al. trained a deep neural network using generic images before tuning using only radiology images [@x6HXFAS4].
 Datasets that require many of the same types of features might be used for initial training, before fine tuning takes place with the more sparse biomedical examples.